danmoser/danmoser.github.io/notes/astro-blog.rst

 --------

-The ‘Batman Effect’: How having an alter ego empowers you
+The 'Batman Effect': How having an alter ego empowers you
 ------------------------------------------------------------------
 https://www.bbc.com/worklife/article/20200817-the-batman-effect-how-having-an-alter-ego-empowers-you